 - Camera and binoculars will add to your trip and this island offers some spectacular photo opportunities.

-- Please arrive at your harbor of departure 45 minutes before your schedule mainland departure.
+- Please arrive at your harbor of departure 45 minutes before your scheduled mainland departure.